Rashmi-Kumari123/react-funda/README.md

 Learned to create multiple pages and how to navigate one page from another page using `react-router-dom`.
 - Like if I am hovering on login, it should redirect to login page

+### How to handle form in react
+Learned how to use handleChange and handleSubmit while filling login form

 ### Application Entry Point
 Inside `index.js` we are rendering whole app.